about the festival

 Paid tuition and fees

-For students and/or parents outside the Phoenix metropolitan area, housing is available through host families.
+For students and/or parents outside the Phoenix metropolitan area, limited housing is available through host families.
 Be sure to check the housing option on the Registration Form.
 Please make your requests as soon as possible so timely arrangements can be made.
+As the Festival will take place on the campus of the beautiful Grand Canyon University, students and visitors also have the option of lodging at Grand Canyon University Hotel at a special rate.
+Please visit their website for details.

 NOTE: Any minor (student under 18) must be accompanied by a parent or legal guardian before and after official festival hours.